sivanantha/Employee-Management/README.md

     * Employee ID cannot be changed after creation.
     * Employee's age must be between 18 to 60.
     * Duplications are not allowed in email, mobile number and employee id.
+    * The minimun amount of salary allowed is 8,000.